buildarr/buildarr-docs/docs/index.md

 2023-11-12 10:00:52,875 buildarr:1 buildarr.cli.daemon [INFO] Buildarr ready.
 ```

-For more information on how to interfact with Buildarr, check the [usage documentation](usage.md).
+For more information on how to interfact with Buildarr, refer to [Using Buildarr](usage.md).

 ## Milestones